Wuchang Uprising: New Army mutiny

-On the evening of 10 October, Wu Zhaolin (吴兆麟) as provisional commander led the revolutionary elements of the New Army staged a mutiny against the Qing garrison in Huguang, capturing the residence of the Viceroy in the process along with securing strategic points in the city after intense fighting.
+On the evening of 10 October, Wu Zhaolin as provisional commander led the revolutionary elements of the New Army staged a mutiny against the Qing garrison in Huguang, capturing the residence of the Viceroy in the process along with securing strategic points in the city after intense fighting.
 As the Viceroy escaped, the Qing garrison fell into disarray.
 Between the night of 10 October and noon of 11th, "more than 500 Manchu soldiers were killed" with "over 300 captured".